-Although a great approach to meditation in any part of the day, this particular form for morning meditation can be beneficial.
-Research suggests that mindfulness has wide ranging effects on psychological health, from decreased symptoms of anxiety and depression to helping increase well-being and even concentration levels.
+Although a great approach to meditation in any part of the day, this particular form for morning meditation, can be beneficial.
+Research suggests that mindfulness has wide ranging effects on psychological health, from decreased symptoms of anxiety and depression, to helping increase well-being and concentration levels.

 Mindfulness focuses on all areas of the self.
 You bring a sense of awareness to the breath, body, and mind.
 You use your various senses to take in the present moment and stay grounded within yourself.

-Not only have there been proven psychological benefits, but also physical benefits of mindfulness meditation, like improved immune function, and improved quality of sleep.
+Not only have there been proven psychological benefits, but also physical benefits of mindfulness meditation.
+For example, improved immune function, and improved quality of sleep.

 Regardless what from of morning meditation you choose, be consistent and patient.
 This practice in theory, seems fairly straight-forward and simple, and it can be.
 However, like many things in life, meditation included, it takes practice, as essentially you’re retraining your mind.